Lawsuit in NY says ex-hedge fund manager Falcone reneged on loans, wrongly sold a Warhol

 Falcone previously ran Harbinger Capital Partners, which once oversaw $26 billion of assets.

-He is now chief executive of New York-based HC2 Holdings Inc, which has businesses in construction, marine services and several other sectors.
+He is now chief executive of New York-based HC2 Holdings Inc (HCHC.N), which has businesses in construction, marine services and several other sectors.
 HC2 is not a defendant.

 Alex Spiro, a partner at Quinn Emanuel Urquhart & Sullivan representing Falcone, said in an statement: “This is a personal dispute without merit.
 We will fight this.”